 But in a way, follow-up questions are also a luxury.
 The possibility to always develop a comment into further insight is only available with a moderator present.
 They can also help out the participant if they get stuck.
 The type of insight you get from each of these methods also differs.

 Unmoderated test experience for testers

-Users have a very simple flow to complete the test you have created.
-At the start of each test, we help our testers configure their web camera, microphone and screen recorder.
-This is done to make sure that there are no hiccups later with the video recording – the most important artefact of the session.
+Users have an effortless flow to complete the test you have created.
+At the start of each test, we help our testers configure their web camera, microphone, and screen recorder.
+This is done to ensure that there are no hiccups later with the video recording – the most important artefact of the session.

 Analyzing the results of your unmoderated tests

 In the session results section, you’ll see multiple options for documenting and analyzing your results.
-Additional details like over-all session information, more details about the test participant and events that happened during the session can be found here.
+Additional details like overall session information, more information on the test participant, and events that happened during the session can be found here.
 In terms of analyzing tools, we have made it easy to edit video recordings into smaller clips.
-You can also add notes to these recordings and get transcription of the recorded audio for even easier access to information.
+You can also add notes to these recordings and get a transcription of the recorded audio for even easier access to information.

 Here is the example of the unmoderated test session video to show you what kind of feedback you can receive from our test users:

 As we established before, unmoderated testing has multiple advantages:

 - Test globally with any audience you need;

 - Lower remuneration costs because tests are shorter;